All Products

 The value after masking.
 The value must be greater than or equal to 0 and can have up to two decimal places.

-Rounding applies only to numeric data.
+Integer is used only to mask numeric data.

 Parameter